Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/03-challenge_exercise.md

 # Prokaryotic Alignment

 Earlier today we used STAR to align human genomes to the hg38 reference genome using a splice aware aligner.
-In some cases a splice aware aligner is not approprate for the dataset.
+In some cases a splice aware aligner is not appropriate for the dataset.
 One example of this are prokaryotic datasets.
 In these cases you will want to use an aligner like *Bowtie* or *BWA*. *Bowtie* is a gapped aligner so reads will map across small gaps that represent indels. *Bowtie* alone cannot map across larger gaps from introns but in combination with *Tophat* can be used to map to references that have introns.

 To practice with non-splice aware aligners we will use transcriptome data from six replicates of *Staphylococcus aureus* MRSA 1369 exposed to human urine.